imfallah/Maze-Paint_Game/README.md

-# 🎨 MazePaint Online Game😎
+# 🎨 MazePaint Online Game With PYQT5😎

 > **Explore the maze.
 Solve the puzzle.
 Become the champion.**